ImFlog/schema-registry-plugin/README.md

     }
 }
 ```
-You have to put the url where the script can reach the Schema Registry.

 You need to specify the pairs (subjectName, outputDir) for all the schemas you want to download.

 ### Test schemas compatibility